fdilke/bewl/bewl2/done-todo.md

 - get tests working with Metals
 - move algo stuff to another repo; it doesn't belong here.
 Ditto cocantorian stuff

+# SPECULATIVE
+- could Scala macros enable even deeper integration for Bewl?
+Or functional mottoes at least?
+- added morphism enumeration.
+So committed to local finiteness.
+Could this be lifted?

 # THEORETICAL
 - L-T topologies.
 Can think of as quantifiers?
 Kernels of Heyting morphisms as per Matt F's paper?
 - can model geometric morphisms, X: Topos -> Y: Topos?